DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 8) Leave chip ON and and reading out and now start lowering it into the dewar slowly, watch the waveform on the GUI and

 make sure it is stable or reverts to stability after each step lowering it into the dewar.
+Dunking instructions:

+     -Lower the basket until the LN just touches the bottom of the basket.
+Leave it there until boiling subsides -Lower the basket until LN is just above the white chip power connector - check current draw and leave for 5 minutes -Lower until LN is just below the clamshell - leave for 5 minutes -Lower in 1/4" increments (use meter stick) waiting 3-5 minutes between increments or until waveform on GUI stabilizes whichever is longer
+     -Once LN completely covers clamshell, secure the basket rope.

 9) If 8) fails and you lose the readback from the chip while immersing in the cold.
 Close the waveform GUI and try step 5) and 6) and see if it recovers.